 On top of that, the TC20v2 can throw very far.
 So you can use it for signaling and locating people or objects at a distance.
 And in combination with a cheap diffuser, you can use it as a candle with very long runtime.

 It’s great to have a flashlight at hand when you are alone, but using a lantern is even nicer when you are with more people in 1 area.
 The Sofirn LT1 is an LED lantern with a USB-C charger built into it.

-On top of that, you don’t really have to use 4*18650 batteries, because they are used in parallel.
-You can also use 1, 2, or even just 3 batteries.
+On top of that, you don’t really have to use 4*18650 batteries, because the batteries are loaded in parallel.
+That’s why you can use 3, 2, or even just 1 battery.
+The brightness is also adjustable to extend the battery lifetime.
 Not just great for your camping trip, it’s also very handy for your emergency kit.